-idl idn station IDs or states to list; use the two-character state P.O. abbreviations for states; specify either IDs or states, but not a combination; see the Remarks nhours number of hours to search for observations starting from the current time and going backwards; use the TIME keyword to specify range of times; see the Remarks (default=1) Search Key words C O = colcon lists observations for all stations in these countries; use CCODE command to list valid country codes; see the Remarks DATaset= ADDE point dataset name and position; specify as group/descriptor.position or alias.position where position is a positive integer absolute position), 0 or a negative integer (relative position), or ALL (default=RTPTSRC/SFCHOURLY.ALL) DAY= bday eday range of days to list; uses the TIME keyword, not nhours parameter to list times (default=current bday) SELect= finds only the da ause1 ; clause2 ; ; clausen ' ids only the data matching the values in the select clauses; single quotes are mandatory; separate select clauses with semicolons; ecify clause as a range or a list using one of the following formats: range: list: parameter [unit] bval eval parameter [unit] val1,val2, ,valn parameter point file parameter; you cannot use ID, ST, CO, TIME or DAY in a clause [unit] units for the parameter values; units are optional but must be in square brackets if specified (default=from point dataset) bval eval range of parameter values val1,, valn list of parameter values SPAn= TIME lists all data in the TIME keyword range, btime to etime , for each day of the DAY keyword range, bday to eday (default) DAY lists all data from btime on bday through etime on eday TIMe= btime etime range of times to list; overrides nhours parameter (default=current btime)
+id1 . . idn station IDs or states to list; use the two-character state P.O. abbreviations for states; specify either IDs or states, but not a combination; see the Remarks nhours number of hours to search for observations starting from the current time and going backwards; use the TIME keyword to specify a range of times; see the Remarks (default=1)

+CO= col . . con lists observations for all stations in these countries; use CCODE command to list valid country codes; see the

+DATaset= ADDE point dataset name and position; specify as group/descriptor.position or alias.position where position is a positive integer

+(absolute position), 0 or a negative integer (relative position), or ALL (default=RTPTSRC/SFCHOURLY.ALL)

+DAY= bday eday range of days to list; uses the TIME keyword, not nhours parameter to list times (default=current bday)

+SELect= 'clause1; clause2; . . ; clausen'

+finds only the data matching the values in the select clauses; single quotes are mandatory; separate select clauses with semicolons; specify clause as a range or a list using one of the following formats:

-OPTion= ol . . on
+list: parameter [unit] val1,val2, . . ,valn

+parameter point file parameter; you cannot use ID, ST, CO, TIME or DAY in a clause point dataset)

+[unit] units for the parameter values; units are optional but must be in square brackets if specified (default=from bval eval range of parameter values val1, . ., valn list of parameter values eday (default)

+SPAn= TIME lists all data in the TIME keyword range, btime to etime, for each day of the DAY keyword range, bday to

+DAY lists all data from btime on bday through etime on eday

+TIMe= btime etime range of times to list; overrides nhours parameter (default=current btime)

+OPTion= ol..on